wp-plugins/viral-social-sharing-icons-by-up/readme.txt

 = 100% Free and Always Will Be =

-*   Install the Social Sharing Buttons and for free in 30 seconds or less
+*   Install the Social Sharing Buttons for free in 30 seconds or less
 *   Users see the UP icon and automatically know they get points for sharing
 *   Industry-leading partner support (we actually listen to your feedback)
 *   Incredibly-detailed documentation and tutorials